DASHING, DARING, AND DEBONAIR - Norman Lear

 Before that happened, the family of characters from All in the Family, Maude, and the rest of Lear’s best engaged in credible conversations covering timely, realistic topics such as prejudice, abortion, homosexuality, and divorce.
 If it was controversial in the 70s and early 80s, one of Lear’s shows was sure to address it.

-Family presented Carroll O’Connor as the bigoted Archie Bunker, and Jean Stapleton as his long-suffering, angelic, if scatterbrained wife Edith.
+All in the Family presented Carroll O’Connor as the bigoted Archie Bunker, and Jean Stapleton as his long-suffering, angelic, if scatterbrained wife Edith.
 The eclectic Sherman Hemsley was the white-man-taunting George Jefferson, who on The Jeffersons was paired with Louise (delightfully played by Isabel Sanford), his long-suffering, angelic, more clear-thinking wife.
 As former neighbors to the Bunkers in Queens, New York, George and Louise (aka “Weezie”) “moved on up to the East Side” of Manhattan, where his drycleaning business expanded.
 Never one to mince words, George always had issues with Archie’s ignorance, and understandably so.
-Once upon a better life, however, his own lack of couth became spastically evident, especially when his son Lionel (alternately played by the unrelated Michael Evans and Damon Evans, the former of whom went on to create Good Times) fell in love with girlfriend Jenny (Melinda Tolbert), the biracial daughter of her interracial parents (Franklin Cover and Roxie Roker, real-life mom to music
+Once upon a better life, however, his own lack of couth became spastically evident, especially when his son Lionel (alternately played by the unrelated Michael Evans and Damon Evans, the former of whom went on to create Good Times) fell in love with girlfriend Jenny (Melinda Tolbert), the biracial daughter of her interracial parents (Franklin Cover and Roxie Roker, real-life mom to music genius Lenny Kravitz).

 Shows like The Jeffersons and Maude not only helped us forget our troubles, but in many ways, reflected those troubles—sometimes, as writer Amanda Marcotte observed, in a manner that might be deemed objectionable today.
 In May 2009, shortly after the death of Bea Arthur, Maude’s lead, Marcotte penned the essay, “No Cop-Outs: 37 Years Ago, Maude Got the Abortion Experience Right,” which was published on the RH Reality Check website.